Elvet: Hallgarth Street

 Elvet House, a former Crown building (c.
 1951) in Hallgarth Street, is currently the base for Durham's Jobcentre Plus, Crown Prosecution Service, Driving Standards Agency and Tribunals Service.
 The County Court vacated its purpose-built 1960's annex to Elvet House in October 2008 to relocate alongside the magistrates' court.

 The former priory farm included the former granary called the Tithe Barn, which is grade II* listed; and two former barns, other buildings and a wall which are grade II listed.
 The Tithe Barn has been dated between 1446 and 1449.

 Hallgarth House, which is number 77, is grade II listed.
 The Victoria, formerly the Victoria Hotel, an inn which is number 86, is grade II listed.

 Numbers 18, 21 to 32, 54 to 56, 58, 59, 67, 68, 69, 70, 73 and 75 are grade II listed.

 Church Street

 Oswald Court is off Church Street.
 A fire ball is reported to have fallen there during a thunderstorm on 13 July 1884.

 New Elvet

-Dunelm House, a grade II listed building, is located on New Elvet.
+The commercial centre of Elvet is around the junction of New Elvet, Old Elvet and Elvet Bridge.
+North of this is a connection to Leazes Road (the A690) via New Elvet Bridge, built in 1967–75.